clearlinux/clear-linux-documentation/source/multiboot.rst

 Disk Partitioning and Installation
 ----------------------------------

-Insert a Centos 7 bootable USB, turn on the computer wait it to boot and start installation program by selecting “Install Centos 7” option.
+Insert a CentOS 7 bootable USB, turn on the computer wait it to boot and start installation program by selecting “Install CentOS 7” option.
 Next select keyboard layout and click “Continue”.
 You can set at this moment your hostname in the “Network & Hostname” section.